srini047/TechAnalogyWorkshop/MinorProject-2/README.md

 It is a function that turns a vector of K real values into a vector of K real values that adds to 1.
 Input can be in any range either positive, negative, or zero but the softmax converts them to values between 0 and 1, which can be considered as probabilities.
 <hr>

+### Question-5: Why is logistic regression a type of classification technique and not a regression?
+Name the function it is derived from?

+**Answer:**